codyjrivera/tsm2x-imp/README.md

     FloatType values[rows * cols];
 };

-The values are stored in column-major format.
+The matrix is stored in column-major format.
 All multibyte values are little-endian.

 The setting of parameters t1, t2, and t3 [1] will take place at compile time.

-** TODO -- Add CSV export option **

 Sources: